IanFinlayson/exploring-cs/chapter01.md

 5. Go back to step 2.
 ```
 This algorithm[^2] works by keeping track of
-which number we are going to be guessing next, which we call \"G\".
+which number we are going to be guessing next, which we call "G".
 This
 is a **variable**, which is a very important concept in programming.
 A
 variable is a name that we give to a value which may change as the
 algorithm is run.
 They are like variables in math, but are used somewhat